codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 To start using Codemagic for free, [sign up here](https://codemagic.io/signup).
 ## Pay as you go pricing

 Pay as you go pricing allows you to pay for only what you use.
-You will never be charged more than $299/month on Codemagic's pay as you go plan.
+You will never be charged more than $299/month on Codemagic's pay as you go plan and can continue to build as much as you want using any of our available instance types.

 Extra build concurrencies allow Teams to run up to three parallel builds.